-Before starting our interview with Hugo, we also had a chance to chat and ask a couple of questions to two star members of the team – the Head of Growth (Mauricio García Liévana) the Head of Product (Pam Hernandez) to have a better understanging of their roles and their time in the company.
+Before starting our interview with Hugo, we also had a chance to chat and ask a couple of questions to two-star members of the team – the Head of Growth (Mauricio García Liévana) the Head of Product (Pam Hernandez) to have a better understanding of their roles and their time in the company.

 They will soon be starting their Youtube Channel too.
-Might be a good place to see what’s going on behind the scenes.
+It might be a good place to see what’s going on behind the scenes.
 So, watch this space closely.

 Pay-to-Play shared economy model

 The core value proposition of ChargedUp is to solve the dead mobile phone battery problem with a charging network.
-They are essentially allowing you to borrow a portable power bank from the closest partner venue (which includes more than 1000 by now across the UK) and return it back to any station in the network.
-You only pay for the amount of timeused.
+They are essentially allowing you to borrow a portable power bank from the closest partner venue (which includes more than 1000 by now across the UK).
+Then, return it to any station in the network.
+You only pay for the amount of time used.
 There is also the option to keep the battery for £30.

 It is a pay and play, sharing economy model.